HalaJendeya/academia/README.md

 The student is the main user of the application.
 The student can:

 - Create an account and log in.
-- Complete initial study preferences setup.
+- Complete the initial study preferences setup.
 - View a personalized dashboard.
 - Browse registered courses.
 - View course details and files.